SlowsieNT/TorFlow/README.md

 vTorProcess.OnLine += TorProcess1_OnLine;
 vTorProcess.OnReady += TorProcess1_OnReady;
 vTorProcess.OnState += TorProcess1_OnState;
+// To get hostname of onion, best to use this: vTorProcess.OnHiddenServiceCreated += TorProcess1_OnHiddenServiceCreated;
 // Set data directory where the tor is supposed to write files vTorProcess.Torrc.DataDirectory = "etc/TorData";
 // Run the Thread